 At HMH RCC, speech, language, and swallowing difficulties usually occur from the following causes: stroke, brain injury or deterioration, developmental delays or disorders, cerebral palsy, cleft palate, voice pathology, or hearing loss.
 Speech language pathologists use qualitative and quantitative assessment methods, including standardized tests, as well as special instruments, to analyze and diagnose the nature and extent of speech, language, and swallowing impairments.

 For individuals with little or no speech capability, speech-language pathologists may select augmentative or alternative communication methods, including automated devices and sign language, and teach their use.
 In these instances, they teach individuals how to make sounds, improve their voices, or increase their oral or written language skills to communicate more effectively.
 They also teach individuals how to strengthen muscles or use compensatory strategies to swallow without choking or inhaling food or liquid.
 Speech-language pathologists help patients develop, or recover, reliable communication and swallowing skills, so patients can reintegrate into the workplace or function outside of the rehabilitation facility.

-For those patients who have recently been discharged from RCC, the program continues the high quality care that was received as an inpatient.
+For those patients who have recently been discharged from our facility, the program continues the high quality care that was received as an inpatient.
 In fact, many of the same therapists will be involved in your ongoing rehabilitation, which will make your transition even smoother.